SAP-samples/teched2025-AD160/exercises/ex1/README.md

 ![Incidents preview](images/preview.jpg)

-4. Add columns to see the content, therefore select the gearwheel in the middle of the UI and select all Columns afterwards.
+4. If no columns are displayed, you can simply add them to see the content.
+Therefore select the gearwheel in the middle of the UI and select all Columns afterwards.

 ![Select Columns](images/columns.jpg)